Camilo716/AutoCalls/README.md

 ## Technologies Used
 - ASP.NET: The project is built using ASP.NET.

 - FreeSWITCH: FreeSWITCH is used for handling the actual phone calls.
-(Not yet implemented)
+(WIP)

 For a better understanding of the project see https://www.youtube.com/watch?v=bnjbOyq8L8U 😹